alyamaharanipj/seken/README.md

 # seken
+# Description
-Seken is website based application to facilitate Politeknik Negeri Bandung students for buying and selling preloved item.
+seken is website based application to facilitate Politeknik Negeri Bandung students for buying and selling preloved item.